Emergency Management Technology Courses

 Study of the empirical vs. theoretical approaches to understanding human behavior in disasters.
 Explores myths and realities about group disaster behavior, community social systems, and disaster response as well as the role of culture and demographics in emergency response.
 Course work utilizes psychological and sociological approaches to understanding human behavior during disasters and presents competing theories about the psychological and social foundations of emergency management.
 3 Credits (3 Lecture) Prerequisite(s): BEM101.

 Study of the role of the technological elements related to effective emergency management.
 Topics cover a wide variety of current and emerging technologies related to the management of actual and potential incidents.
 (Formerly BEM102) 3 Credits (3 Lecture) Prerequisite(s): BEM265.
 (Writing Enriched)

 Examination of current emergency management issues as they affect individuals, groups, and their communities in the context of the contemporary emergency management field.
 The selected issues analyzed are beyond the scope of materials treated extensively in regularly scheduled courses.
 3 Credits (3 Lecture) Prerequisite(s): BEM101 and BEM210 and BEM221.
 As needed.

 Emergency Management Internship

 Practical work experience in emergency management/public safety through placement in a governmental agency or program, non-governmental provider, or private sector organization whose mission is emergency preparedness, response, and recovery.
+Course requires a minimum of 275 hours at the field placement.
 Permission of program faculty required.
 3 Credits (0 Lecture - 15 Internship) Prerequisite(s): BEM101 and BEM210.